#403 on the NOLA-PS Common Application Process (NCAP)

 Phillis Wheatley Community School is a public charter school located in the Treme neighborhood of New Orleans.
 We teach pre-kindergarten through 8th grade.

-At Phillis Wheatley Community School, we prepare all of our students to attend a college-predatory high school, graduate from a selective college, and contribute positively to their community.
+At Phillis Wheatley Community School, we prepare all of our students to attend a college-preparatory high school, graduate from a selective college, and contribute positively to their community.

 “It’s not that I’m so smart… it’s just that I stay with problems longer.”